 Despite the Tourer being practical and safe, Mazda has avoided making it boring to drive, imbuing it with a sophisticated chassis that feels precise and poised when tackling a winding road, thanks to steering that’s full of feel and a snappy gearbox.
 While it’s not rear-wheel drive like the 3 Series Touring, the 6 still runs the BMW close for driving pleasure.

-The engine line-up is fairly straightforward, with a 2.0-litre petrol giving 143 or 163bhp, a 191bhp 2.5-litre petrol and a 2.2-litre diesel offering either 148 or 181bhp.
+The engine line-up is fairly straightforward, with a 2.0-litre petrol giving 143 or 163bhp, and a 191bhp 2.5-litre petrol.
+There were 2.2-litre diesels offering either 148 or 181bhp, but these have recently been removed from sale.
 It’s important to note, however, that the trim level you choose also dictates what engines are available.
-The entry-level SE-L Nav+ and SE-L Lux Nav+ trims are only available with the 148bhp diesel and the less powerful petrol, while the Sport Nav+ offers the more powerful 2.0-litre petrol and either diesel.
-Mazda’s 2.5-litre petrol is solely offered on the top-spec GT Sport Nav+, and is likely to be a rare choice.
+The entry-level SE-L Nav+ and SE-L Lux Nav+ trims are only available with the less powerful petrol, while the Sport Nav+ offers the more powerful 2.0-litre petrol.
+Mazda’s 2.5-litre petrol is offered solely on the top-spec GT Sport Nav+, and is likely to be a rare choice.

-Our pick of the range is the 181bhp diesel, with a 0-62mph time of 8.6 seconds, fantastic performance for motorway driving and fuel economy of 51.4mpg.
-The 148bhp diesel is also a good choice, taking 10.2 seconds to get from 0-62mph with slightly improved official economy of 53.3mpg.
-Low-mileage drivers might prefer one of the SkyActiv-G petrol engines, and both 2.0-litre options return a reasonable 41.5mpg.
+Our pick of the range used to be the 181bhp diesel, with a 0-62mph time of 8.6 seconds, fantastic performance for motorway driving and fuel economy of 51.4mpg.
+The 148bhp diesel was also a good choice, taking 10.2 seconds to get from 0-62mph with slightly improved official economy of 53.3mpg.
+Low-mileage drivers might have always preferred one of the remaining SkyActiv-G petrol engines, though, and both 2.0-litre options return a reasonable 41.5mpg.